Javonte Williams Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 Matchup vs. Dallas

-- The Cowboys give up 88.3 yards per game on the ground, the NFL's sixth-ranked rush defense.
+- The Cowboys allow 88.3 yards per game on the ground, the NFL's sixth-ranked rush defense.

-- The Broncos are up against the NFL's sixth-ranked D when it comes to rushing TDs allowed (five this year).
+- Williams and the Broncos will face off against the NFL's sixth-ranked defense in terms of rushing touchdowns allowed (five).

 Recent Performances

-- Last week against the Football Team, Williams ran for 35 yards on nine carries.
+- Against the Football Team last week, Williams rushed nine times for 35 yards.

 Williams' Denver Teammates